 - 5.1 The archaeological contractor (nominally CAT) will provide a Risk Assessment for the project for the agreement of Sodexo/RMPA and the Main Contractor prior to the commencement of the works. - 5.2 All the latest Health and Safety guidelines will be followed on site.
-CAT has a standard safety policy (CAT 2017), which will be adhered to. - 5.3 No personnel will work in deep or unsupported excavations.
-The sides of all excavations or trenches deeper than 1.2 metres will be stepped or battered.
-Due to the difficulty of working in shored trenches, shoring will be avoided wherever possible.
-Safety helmets will worn by personnel in deep trenches or other potentially unsafe positions.
-All deep trenches shall be fenced off and will be clearly indicated by "deep excavation" signs. - 5.4 The archaeologist(s) will not enter an area under machine excavation without alerting the machine driver to his/her intention. - 5.5 The archaeologist(s) shall remain alert and take due care not to impede the progress of moving machinery.
+CAT has a standard safety policy (CAT 2017), which will be adhered to, in addition to the latest Covid-19 control measures. - 5.3 No personnel will work in deep or unsupported excavations. - 5.4 The archaeologist(s) will not enter an area under machine excavation without alerting the machine driver to his/her intention. - 5.5 The archaeologist(s) shall remain alert and take due care not to impede the progress of moving machinery.
 He/she shall stand well back from the turning circle of an excavator' buckets and cabs. - 5.6 Spoil will be stored at a safe distance away from trench edges. - 5.7 Suitable accommodation will be provided for staff to shelter from inclement weather and during breaks.
 Hand washing facilities will be provided. - 5.8 CAT will provide any necessary protective footwear, high-visibility jackets, and safety helmets.
-All staff and visitors to the site will be expected to wear full PPE at all times. - 5.9 The CgMs Heritage part of RPS project manager will be provided with a list of all personnel working on site each day by the CAT Supervisor. - 5.10 CAT scanning will be undertaken prior to and during machine excavation.
+All staff and visitors to the site will be expected to wear full PPE at all times. - 5.9 The RPS project manager will be provided with a list of all personnel working on site each day by the CAT Supervisor. - 5.10 CAT scanning will be undertaken prior to and during machine excavation.